 So, I learned to avoid my fear foods altogether.

-I would bring my own food to family reunions and would only order foods my eating disorder deemed “acceptable”.
+I brought my own food to family reunions and only ordered foods my eating disorder deemed “acceptable”.

-And if there was a rare occasion when I let myself have a prohibited foods, I would have to compromise for it somehow.
+And if there was a rare occasion when I let myself have a prohibited foods, I believed I had compensate for it somehow.

 “I need to go work out because I had half a _______.”
 Or “I’m not eating breakfast because I had _______ for dinner last night.”